stkSGarcia/stksgarcia.github.io/content/authors/Shenghui-Gu/_index.md

 highlight_name: true
 ---

-Shenghui (Samuel) Gu is a postdoctoral researcher in software engineering at the university of Ottawa, Ontario, Canada.
+Shenghui (Samuel) Gu is a postdoctoral fellow at the School of Electrical Engineering and Computer Science (EECS), University of Ottawa, Ontario, Canada.
 He received the Ph.D. degree in software engineering from Nanjing University, China.
-His research interests are in software engineering, particularly in AIOps, software log analytics, DevOps, as well as empirical and evidence-based software engineering.
+His research interests are in software engineering, particularly in trustworthy AI, automated software testing and analysis, AIOps, software log analytics, DevOps, as well as empirical and evidence-based software engineering.
 {style="text-align: justify;"}